andrea-ga/computational-intelligence/labs/lab2/README.md

 The strategy is based on the definition of a special state.
 </br>
-Special state: there's only one row that has a number of elements greater or equal to 2.
+`Special state`: there's only one row that has a number of elements greater or equal to 2.
 </br>
 The winning strategy is achieved by following two rules:
   1. In normal play, we always try to make a move that results in a state with a nim sum equals to 0.